About Mesothelioma Clinical Trials

 Inclusion in a mesothelioma clinical trial is entirely up to the patient and involves informed consent.
 Patients receive complete information regarding the clinical trial from their doctor.
 They’ll then sign a waiver agreeing to participate in the study.
 If at any time the patient would like to leave the trial, they are free to do so.

-- Age: Certain mesothelioma clinical trials may test a treatment on a specific age group (example: 45-55).
+- Age: Certain trials may test a treatment on a specific age group (example: 45-55).
 This disqualifies anyone older or younger than the specified age range.

-- Gender: Certain mesothelioma clinical trials may only apply to women (example: dual treatments on ovarian cancer and peritoneal mesothelioma).
+- Gender: Certain studies may only apply to women (example: dual treatments on ovarian cancer and peritoneal mesothelioma).
 Other trials may use male hormones that would exclude women.

-- Current health: The current or past health of a patient may determine whether certain mesothelioma clinical trials accept them.
+- Current health: The current or past health of a patient may determine whether certain trials accept them.
 Some trials won’t accept patients with particular medical histories.

 - Mesothelioma type and stage: Certain trials focus on a specific mesothelioma type or stage (example: stage 2 pleural mesothelioma).

-- Past treatment: Some mesothelioma clinical trials exclude patients — or look to enroll patients — who have already undergone a specific treatment (example: surgery, chemotherapy or radiation).
-Clinical trials may exclude patients who have already participated in a similar study (example: a previous immunotherapy study).
+- Past treatment: Some studies exclude patients — or look to enroll patients — who have already undergone a specific treatment (example: surgery, chemotherapy or radiation).
+Studies may exclude patients who have already participated in a similar study (example: a previous immunotherapy study).

-- Candidacy for future surgery: Many mesothelioma clinical trials may exclude or enroll patients based on whether they are candidates for surgery.
+- Candidacy for future surgery: Many studies may exclude or enroll patients based on whether they are candidates for surgery.

 Patients are accepted or denied based on these qualifications.
-There are many ongoing mesothelioma clinical trials.
+There are many ongoing clinical trials for mesothelioma.
 If a patient is rejected from one trial, they should still apply to others.

 A Word About Placebo-Controlled Mesothelioma Clinical Trials